 At the start of chapter 3 of a once forthcoming second edition of the Routier Gaming Manual, I pontificate: There are no references to dominos in western sources before the middle of the 18th century, when domino games appear to have been played in Italy and France.
 They are kept in this volume mainly so the … Continue reading Rethinking Dominos

 At most find-sites that have arrows there will be a non-equal mix of S- and Z-wrap on the bindings.
 The dig report will assert that left-handed fletchers were responsible for those that aren't the majority direction arrow binding, probably without mentioning whether it's the Z- or S- that they are talking about.
 I can't find where it … Continue reading In a spin about fletch wrapping

+For an update on this post, please see my later post here.
 By way of background, I'm told that I'm disabled, but I don't see it that way.
 I have moderately severe hearing loss.
-80% on one side and 60% on the other when compared to 'normal' people of my age, gender and eye colour.
-It's been that way for a long time, and I've always had … Continue reading A specific case of discrimination in the arts in Australia
+80% on one side and 60% on the other when compared to 'normal' people of my age, gender and eye colour. … Continue reading A specific case of discrimination in the arts in Australia